Characters of Kingdom Hearts: Pete

-Pete is included in Kingdom Hearts II as Maleficent's bumbling henchman who first encounters Sora's group while amassing a Heartless army for her, unaware of her earlier defeat.
-Originally a steamboat captain based on his depiction in Steamboat Willie, Pete is banished to another dimension by Queen Minnie for incessantly causing mischief around Disney Town under the masked superhero guises "Captain Justice" and "Captain Dark", as seen in Birth by Sleep.
-He becomes indebted to Maleficent when she frees him, and he vows to help conquer the worlds in return.
-He makes recurring appearances throughout Kingdom Hearts II and later installments, menacing Sora's group alongside Maleficent and various other Disney villains.
-A version of Pete based on his depiction in Mickey, Donald, Goofy: The Three Musketeers also appears in the "Country of the Musketeers" world based on the film.
+Pete is included in Kingdom Hearts II as Maleficent's bumbling henchman, who first encounters Sora's group while amassing a Heartless army for her, unaware of her earlier defeat.
+He was originally a steamboat captain based on his depiction in Steamboat Willie, but is banished to another dimension by Queen Minnie for incessantly causing mischief around Disney Town under the masked superhero guises "Captain Justice" and "Captain Dark", as seen in Birth by Sleep.
+He becomes indebted to Maleficent after she frees him, and vows to help her conquer the worlds in return.
+He makes recurring appearances throughout Kingdom Hearts II and later installments, menacing Sora's group alongside Maleficent and other Disney villains.
+A version of Pete based on his depiction in Mickey, Donald, Goofy: The Three Musketeers appears in the "Country of the Musketeers" world in Dream Drop Distance.

 Yen Sid

-Yen Sid is the sorcerer from "The Sorcerer's Apprentice" segment of Fantasia, appearing as King Mickey's old mentor and a retired Keyblade Master who resides in the Mysterious Tower.
+Yen Sid is the sorcerer from "The Sorcerer's Apprentice" segment of Fantasia, who appears in the series as King Mickey's old mentor and a retired Keyblade Master who resides in the Mysterious Tower.
 He first appears in Kingdom Hearts II, where he informs Sora's group of their task at hand on Mickey's behalf.
-In addition to providing counsel to the main characters of Birth by Sleep, he proctors Sora and Riku's Mark of Mastery exam in Dream Drop Distance to prepare them for an inevitable showdown with Master Xehanort, training Kairi and Lea to serve as two of the potential seven "guardians of light" as well.
+In addition to providing counsel to the main characters of Birth by Sleep, he oversees Sora and Riku's Mark of Mastery exam in Dream Drop Distance to prepare them for the showdown with Master Xehanort and trains Kairi and Lea to serve as two of the potential seven "guardians of light".